Skip to main content

 Billy James (left), who works for OSU-Okmulgee, shows Joseph (middle) and Valdon Dixon how to assemble a Trans Femoral Prosthesis.

-“I grew up seeing my dad always hurting,” says Joseph, “so I decided to find a way I could help others who have experienced an amputation or severe injury.
+“I grew up seeing my dad always hurting,” Joseph said.
+“So, I decided to find a way I could help others who have experienced an amputation or severe injury.
 Today, there are many military personnel coming home with injuries who could benefit from orthotics and prosthetics, so I would like to be able to help them and others.”

-Valdon says when the family came to the OSU-Okmulgee campus for a tour, they were able to see the instructors in action.
-“We saw a lady being fitted with a prosthesis at the clinic – we were able to see her walk for the first time, and see how the instructors made sure the prosthesis fit perfectly and allow her to walk correctly, and that was pretty neat.”
+“We saw a lady being fitted with a prosthesis at the clinic — we were able to see her walk for the first time and see how the instructors made sure the prosthesis fit perfectly and allowed her to walk correctly, which was pretty neat,” Valdon said.

-Crownover adds the need for orthotics and prosthetics professionals is great.
-He says that according to the Web site for SPS, the largest O&P product distributor in the world, in 2007 there were 897 military service men and women who had amputations.
+Crownover adds the need for orthotics and prosthetics professionals is excellent.
+He said that according to the website for SPS, the largest O&P product distributor in the world, in 2007, there were 897 military service men and women who had amputations.
 There are 1.3 million amputees currently in the U.S., and 185,000 amputations are performed each year.

 MENUCLOSE